-Areas to be covered in the life long learning programme relate to developments at the bank and the financial sector, corporate governance in general and in the financial sector in particular, and the duty of care towards the client, integrity, risk management, financial reporting and audits.
-Specific attention in 2018 will be paid towards the GDPR and digitalisation.
+Areas to be covered in the lifelong learning programme relate to developments at the bank and the financial sector, corporate governance in general and in the financial sector in particular, and the duty of care towards the client, integrity, risk management, financial reporting and audits.
+Specific attention in 2018 has been paid towards privacy related matters.